Breus/json-masker/README.md

 );
 ```

-Using `JsonMaskingConfig` allows customizing the masking behaviour of types, keys or JsonPATH or mix keys and JSON
+Using `JsonMaskingConfig` allows customizing the masking behaviour of types, keys or JSONPath or mix keys and JSON
 paths.

 > [!NOTE]
 > Whenever a simple key (`maskKeys(Set.of("email", "iban"))`) is specified, it is going to be masked recursively
-> regardless of the nesting, whereas using a JsonPATH (`maskJsonPaths(Set.of("$.email", "$.iban"))`) would only
+> regardless of the nesting, whereas using a JSONPath (`maskJsonPaths(Set.of("$.email", "$.iban"))`) would only
 > mask those keys on the top level JSON

 After creating the `JsonMasker` instance, it can be used to mask a JSON as following: